Welcome to today's edition of the Rush 24-7 podcast.

 Say it just boggles the mind how people could be against this amendment, he said.

-The ensign amendment was defeated on a 50 to 49 vote.
+The Ensign amendment was defeated on a 50 to 49 vote.

 John McCain carried the water on this one.

-And then he said if this amendment were enacted, the nest egg that these immigrants have worked hard for would be taken away from them and their families.
+I can't and then he said if this amendment were enacted, the nest egg that these immigrants have worked hard for would be taken away from them and their families.

 And I know, I just know there are some of you people out there who are obsessed and overridden with guilt.